arstephens/TCGA-Glioblastoma-Database/README.md

 ## Project Summary

 This project builds a reproducible MySQL database using TCGA Glioblastoma Multiforme data from cBioPortal.
-The database integrates clinical patient data, clinical sample data, mutation data, mRNA expression, copy-number alteration data, RPPA protein expression data, and sequencing panel information.
-The goal of this project was to organize the original multi-file cancer genomics dataset into a cleaner relational database that can be queried across patients, samples, genes, mutations, expression values, copy-number values, and protein measurements.
+The database incorporates clinical patient data, clinical sample data, mutation data, mRNA expression, copy number alteration data, RPPA protein expression data, and sequencing panel information.
+The goal of this project was to organize the original multiple file cancer genomics dataset into a cleaner relational database that can be queried across patients, samples, genes, mutations, expression values, copy number values, and protein measurements.

 The project also includes a small Neo4j component.
 SQL was used to identify candidate differentially expressed genes between Classical and Proneural GBM samples, and those results were loaded into Neo4j so the relationship between genes and GBM subtype could be visualized as a graph.